weihsiu/secs/README.md

 ## Example: Asteroids
 I made a simple and incomplete Asteroids game to demonstrate the features of SECS.
 It currently runs in the browser using HTML's canvas API for screen rendering and as an application using Scalafx's canvas API.
 And coincidentally, both APIs are quite similar!
 As the core SECS is cross-built for both Scala and Scala.js, it will work as a library for both JVM and Javascript.
 I've abstracted the rendering and input parts of the program so it will be easy to port it to other rendering pipelines if you fancy (WebGL, anyone?).

-To run in a browser, `examplesJS/fastLinkJS` in sbt to generate the necessary artifacts, then point your browser to `web/index.html`.
+To run in a browser, make sure the `Compile / mainClass` setting in the JS settings of the examples sub-project in build.sbt is set to `Some(secs.examples.asteroids.Asteroids)`, then run`examplesJS/fastOptJS/webpack` in sbt to generate the necessary artifacts, then point your browser to `web/index.html`.

 To run as an application, `examplesJVM/run` in sbt.